itsjimbo/CS513_Final_Project/report.md

 ```

 - **dish**
-	See the attached [notebook container](python/NYPL_MENUS.ipynb) that demonstrates basic operations on the `dish` table.
+	See the attached [notebook container python/NYPL_MENUS.ipynb](python/NYPL_MENUS.ipynb) that demonstrates basic operations on the `dish` table.
 The values for the name were too large for OpenRefine for my machine - so I had to try another route.

 - **menuitem**
 	![](images/menuitem.yw.png)